empathic-ai/altimit/README.md

 ### Seamless RPCs

-Calling methods on remote objects is as intuitive as calling methods on local ones.
+Calling methods on remote objects is as easy as calling methods on local ones.
 ```C#

 // On the client: